klongnecker/awesome-ehyp-scripts/README.md

 # awesome-ehyp-scripts

-This is a list of content places relating to fdoms ehyp content.
+This is a list of content places relating to scripts for ehyp content.
 For other lists of a similar nature have a look at:
 * [awesome-ehyp](https://github.com/klongnecker/awesome-ehyp) - This awesome list, high level list

 To add content just attempt to edit and it will create a "pull request".
 Similar to a wiki but requires approval.
 Feel free to create your own lists and add it to the list above.